-In 2018, total video games and eSports revenue in the US was US$24.4bn, up from US$22.7bn in 2017, and is set to grow to US$31.1bn in 2023 at a CAGR of 5.0%.
-Although still smaller than the console market, PC games continue to increase their share of overall traditional games revenue in the US thanks to a growth rate that’s consistently higher than that of the console sector.
+In 2018, total video games and eSports revenue in the United States was US$24.4bn, up from US$22.7bn in 2017, and is set to grow to US$31.1bn in 2023 at a CAGR of 5.0%.
+Although still smaller than the console market, PC games continue to increase their share of overall traditional games revenue in the US, thanks to a growth rate that’s consistently higher than that of the console sector.

-The US remains the largest global Internet advertising market, growing by US$19.2bn to reach a total value of US$107.5bn in 2018, equivalent to nearly 40% of the global total.
+The United States remains the largest global internet advertising market, growing by US$19.2bn to reach a total value of US$107.5bn in 2018, equivalent to nearly 40% of the global total.
 Strong growth will continue over the forecast period, with the market expanding at an 8.4% CAGR between 2018 and 2023 to reach a value of US$160.8bn.

 An increasingly tailored world has major implications for every E&M business across every segment.
-Whether the subject is business and revenue models, emerging technologies, or regulation and trust, companies must keep on top of current and future developments — and be sufficiently agile, ready to respond proactively and at pace.
+Whether the subject is business and revenue models, emerging technologies or regulation and trust, companies must keep on top of current and future developments, as well as being sufficiently agile and ready to respond proactively and at pace.

 Our data, analysis and perspective offers insight into how E&M companies are adapting, investing and innovating by the increasing need to get personal:

-In the 1980s, the great leap forward was the advent of the PC — the personal computer.
-In the 2020s, amid the fourth industrial revolution, the next significant evolutionary step may be personalised computing.
+In the 1980s, the great leap forward was the advent of the PC—the personal computer.
+In the 2020s, amid the fourth industrial revolution, the next significant evolutionary step may be personalized computing.
 That is to say, the smart use of data algorithms and AI will spur E&M companies to enhance the digital products and services they offer, or to introduce entirely new ones.

-As consumers increasingly push to be at the center of their own world of media experiences, it is unavoidable for their personal data — whether the music they stream or the products they buy — to become a central player in the process.
-In today’s digitized world, billions of small transactions and activities are captured and tracked as a matter of routine, and every interaction with a customer has the potential to build or damage trust.
+As consumers increasingly push to be at the center of their own world of media experiences, it's unavoidable that their personal data—whether the music they stream or the products they buy—become a central player in the process.
+In a digitized world, billions of small transactions and activities are captured and tracked as a matter of routine, and every interaction with a customer has the potential to build or damage trust.